 Malawi in South-East Africa is one of the poorest countries in the world, currently hosts many thousands of refugees and asylum seekers originating mostly from the Democratic Republic of Congo, Burundi, Rwanda and recently Mozambique.
 Some of these are the children and grandchildren of people who fled conflicts as far back as the 1970s, living in refugee camps in other countries before moving to Malawi in search of better opportunities.
 Dzaleka Refugee Camp is the biggest refugee camp in Malawi.
 It is located in Dowa District near Malawi’s capital city Lilongwe and hosts around 44,000 refugees and asylum seekers.

-Whilst Lilongwe is host to a long term refugee community, the city itself is populated by many low-income individuals with 76% of its inhabitants live in informal settlements meaning their housing is often low quality and insecure.
+Whilst Lilongwe is host to a long term refugee community, the city itself is populated by many low-income individuals with 76% of its inhabitants living in informal settlements, meaning their housing is often low quality and insecure.
 This situation has implications on a whole range of other areas of the community.

 We are excited to work in partnership with There is Hope, which is a Malawi registered NGO that exists to provide access to education and income generating activities to refugees and their host community as well as to strengthen their spiritual well-being.

 There is Hope values education as a transformational tool that sharpens minds and a movable capital that can be utilised wherever people end up in life.
 We provide scholarship funding for secondary and university studies for young people with potential which would otherwise be choked by lack of finances.
 Our work is designed to benefit both refugees and local residents from surrounding villages as a large portion of these populations will struggle to access education.
 There is a strong desire to empower young women to reach their full potential.